 Review of Queensland's Environmental Chain of Responsibility laws

-In 2018, the department completed its review of specific provisions of the Environmental Protection (Chain of Responsibility) Amendment Act 2016 (the Act).
+In 2018, the department completed its review of specific provisions of the Environmental Protection (Chain of Responsibility) Amendment Act 2016 (the Chain of Responsibility Act).

-The Act commenced on 27 April 2016.
+The Chain of Responsibility Act commenced on 27 April 2016.
 It introduced new provisions to enable environmental protection orders to be issued to ‘related persons’.
 These provisions provide the Queensland Government with additional tools to ensure that companies and associated parties meet their environmental responsibilities.

-In accordance with the Act, a review of the operation of these provisions was undertaken to determine whether the provisions remain appropriate.
+In accordance with the Chain of Responsibility Act, a review of the operation of these provisions was undertaken to determine whether the provisions remain appropriate.

 On 26 October 2018, the Honourable Leeanne Enoch MP, Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts, tabled a final report about the outcome of the review—Review of Queensland's Environmental Chain of Responsibility laws—in the Queensland Parliament.

 In finalising the report, the department considered all of the submissions made during the public consultation on the draft report, the Draft review of Queensland’s Environmental Chain of Responsibility laws .

 In August 2018, a new Transhipping Policy was announced by the Queensland Government.
 The Queensland Government’s Transhipping Policy ensures that the Great Barrier Reef and the environmental values of the state’s marine environment are protected from transhipping operations.

 Transhipping, the operation of transferring materials from one vessel to another, poses environmental risks to all marine environments.
 However, the ecosystems of the Great Barrier Reef are already under pressure from factors such as catchment water quality, a changing climate, and port and shipping activities.